brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 *Now he writes of dark deals with unseen shadows - of skeletal guardians, dark rituals, and voices calling to him from deep within the island.
 He plots the destruction of the natives and the raising of an undead army.
 Every entry, though, still reveals a mad love for his precious Asha, whom he regularly writes to directly, hinting that soon he will bring her back.*

 *His writings refer frequently to some great power with whom he has been communing named Asgaroth.
 For a few years after the shipwreck, Thorn seems to speak of this power as a partner, but eventually he refers to him as master.
-It isn't clear who or what this Asgaroth is, but you can make out two things: he is imprisoned somewhere on this island and Thorn is working to free him.*
+It isn't clear who or what this Asgaroth is, but you can make out two things: he is imprisoned on this island and Thorn is working to free him.*

 +++